-For young people (and for everyone!) it's important to find the right balance between time spent online and offline.
-As tech shows up in more places in our lives, we need to pay attention to both the quantity and quality of the time we spend in online spaces.
+For young people (and for everyone!), it's important to find the right balance between time spent online and offline.
+As tech shows up in more places in our lives, we need to pay attention to both the quantity and quality of the time that we spend in online spaces.

 As always: the conversation is just the first step.
 Parents should have a good sense of where their teens are spending their time online, and have conversations with them about whether that time is well-spent.

-A good best practice is to first get a sense of how they feel about the time they already spend online and using social media.
-To get this sense, you can ask questions like:
+A good best practice is to first get a sense of how they feel about the time that they already spend online and using social media.
+To get this sense, you can ask questions such as:

 Another good way to cut down on screen time is to not just put the phone away, but also actively work to fill that time with meaningful and fun activities offline.

 If your teen is into making art, playing music, reading books, building things, playing sports – or anything not involving screen time – help them out!
 Develop those interests by staying interested in what they're doing.
 Young people can turn to their phones for comfort, or sometimes just out of boredom.
 Try not to let them always avoid those feelings.
 A little discomfort or boredom could lead a young person to grow in other ways when they work through those feelings.

 Often, the things, topics and creators that young people follow online are a good indicator of the things that they're interested in offline.

 For example, if they follow creators that teach how to DIY cook, dance or any other skill, encourage them to practice some of those tutorials at home or with their friends.
 Help them find balance and support their self-expression by encouraging fun, offline activity with inspiration from the online world.

 By staying interested in their lives, you can help them develop those offline interests, cutting down on overall screen time.